gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 97 — Build in Public وPersonal Brand
+### Day 97 — Build in Public & Personal Brand

-اشتغل بشكل علني على X/Twitter وLinkedIn. هذا يجذب عملاء ومستثمرين.
+Work openly on X/Twitter and LinkedIn.
+This attracts customers and investors alike.

 **`Brand`**